 - Support your mate's decision to breastfeed.
-Your support can a make a difference! - Change diapers, burp the baby, cuddle and hold the baby close to you to soothe him. - Take baby out with you while mom gets some rest, run errands, or help with household chores. - Enjoy the love that breastfeeding creates. - Talk to other men about breastfeeding issues by calling the Male Outreach Program at 1-800-MOM-BABY.
+Your support can a make a difference! - Change diapers, burp the baby, cuddle and hold the baby close to you to soothe him. - Take baby out with you while mom gets some rest, run errands, or help with household chores. - Enjoy the love that breastfeeding creates.

+Talk to other men about breastfeeding issues by visiting Programs for Fathers